maretol/whoami/README.md

 # whoami
-when you think "who are you?", read this.
+When you think "who are you?", read this.